archway-network/archway-docs/docs/participate/wallet.md

 ### Using the Developer CLI

-The process of using the developer CLI is nearly identical to using the daemon (`archwayd`), but has the benefit of making it easy to switch between Dockerized and native built versions of Archway core.
+Creating an account with the developer CLI is similar to using the daemon (`archwayd`), but has the benefit of making it easy to switch between Dockerized and native built versions of Archway core.

 [Read the developer instructions for creating a wallet](/docs/create/getting-started/setup#creating-an-account)